Montecito, California (Including a Map)

 Locals and visitors gathered in lower Montecito for more robust socializing and mingling.

-I loved that there were beautiful public restrooms located on the south side of Honor Market (at the top of the outdoor stairs).
+I loved the beautiful public restrooms on the south side of Honor Market (at the top of the outdoor stairs).

 Lower Montecito is also where…